treffynnon/vboxtool/readme.txt

 INSTALLATION

-- copy script/vbox to /usr/local/bin
+- copy script/vboxtool to /usr/local/bin
-- sudo chmod +x /usr/local/bin/vbox
+- sudo chmod +x /usr/local/bin/vboxtool

+UPGRADING FROM 0.2

+- Config folder is moved from /etc/vbox to /etc/vboxtool.
+Rename this folder
+- Main script 'vbox' is renamed to 'vboxtool'

 USAGE

-Type 'vbox help' for more info.
+Type 'vboxtool help' for more info.

 KNOWN ISSUES